Listen to articleSarah (Female)

 2.1 AI Safety and Alignment

-2.2 LLM Security
+2.3 LLM Security

 Research on LLM security has identified critical vulnerability classes including prompt injection [3, 12], jailbreaking [2, 13], data exfiltration via tool use [14], and indirect prompt injection through retrieval-augmented generation [15].
 Frameworks including OWASP Top 10 for LLM Applications [16] and MITRE ATLAS [17] provide taxonomies for these threats.
 However, these frameworks are model-centric rather than agent-centric — they assess the security of the language model but not the security of the autonomous system built on top of it.
+They do not address the agent's tool use, memory, planning, or physical actuation capabilities as distinct attack surfaces.

-2.3 Guardrail Systems
+2.4 Guardrail Systems

-2.4 AI Agent Security
+2.5 AI Agent Security

 The emerging field of AI agent security [21, 22] has begun to address threats specific to autonomous agents: tool misuse, permission escalation, multi-agent exploitation, and memory corruption.
 Recent work has identified cascading failure modes in multi-agent systems [23] and the unique risks of agents with persistent memory [24].
 However, this work has not yet produced a standardized measurement framework — there is no equivalent of a CVSS score or compliance certification for agent security.
 The agentegrity framework is designed to fill this gap.

-2.5 Physical AI and Robotics Security
+2.6 Physical AI and Robotics Security

-3. The Exogenous-Intrinsic Security Distinction
+3. The Exogenous-Endogenous Security Distinction

 3.1 Definitions